 Colposcopy itself is no more painful than a speculum exam and can be done safely even if you are pregnant.
 If an abnormal area is seen on the cervix or vagina, a biopsy will be done.
 The biopsy can be slightly painful and may some cause pelvic cramping.

-Certain signs and symptoms may strongly suggest vaginal cancer, but many of them can be caused by conditions that aren't cancer.
+Certain signs and symptoms may strongly suggest vaginal cancer, but many of them can be caused by conditions that aren’t cancer.
 The only way to be certain that cancer is present is to do a biopsy.
 In this procedure, a small piece of tissue from the suspicious area is removed.
-A pathologist (a doctor specializing in diagnosing diseases by laboratory tests) will look at the tissue sample under a microscope to see if cancer or a pre-cancerous condition is present and, if so, what type it is.
+A doctor specializing in diagnosing diseases by laboratory tests (a pathologist) will look at the tissue sample under a microscope to see if cancer or a pre-cancerous condition is present and, if so, what type it is.

 If vaginal cancer is diagnosed, a plain x-ray of your chest may be done to see if your cancer has spread to your lungs.
 This is very unlikely unless your cancer is far advanced.
 This x-ray can be done in any outpatient setting.

 The computed tomography (CT) scan is an x-ray test that produces detailed cross-sectional images of your body.
 Instead of taking one picture, like a standard x-ray, a CT scanner takes many pictures as it rotates around you.
 A computer then combines these pictures into an image of a slice of your body.
 A CT scan can provide information about the size, shape, and position of a tumor, and can be helpful to see if the cancer has spread to other organs.
 It can also help find enlarged lymph nodes that might have cancer cells.